 - List of Tasks, Scenarios, Storyboards- number of tasks depends on the complexity of the proposed work.
 Label tasks as easy, moderate or difficult

 Comprehensive List of Proposed Features - 'must haves', 'should haves', 'could haves'.
 Use competitive comparisons, surveys, market research.
 Each feature should have a statement on how it will be evaluated or tested.

 - Metrics- measure if the team reached goals and requirements.
 State how features will be evaluated in the final site.

 Be Brief and concise, use lots of diagrams, make it interesting because these documents are often tedious to read.

 - Generate and explore designs, reflect ideas on-site structure and navigation.

 - Deliverables: site maps, storyboards, and schematics (in sets).
 Each set shows a design alternative addressing issues in customer analysis document, business analysis document and specifications document

 - Choose one idea and develop it further.
 Highly detailed prototype.
 Refine, detail and informally test the design.
-Break site down into classes of pages.
+Break the site down into classes of pages.

 - Deliverables: one site map, storyboard and schematic (in more detailed form than previous).